roshvel/Roshini-MindArc-frontend-assessment/readme.md

 ### To Run the Project:
-    -cd into the frontendassessment folder
+    - cd into the frontendassessment folder
     - npm install
     - npm run serve